vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

   Direct-page and absolute table addresses may move.
 * Early detection also verifies the track, pattern-list, and note dispatch tables against their linked handlers.
 Its song entries index table +$18.
 * The live song-header pointer identifies the current sequence.
-Sound-effect cues without an active song header are not treated as music sequences.
+In the later revision, a pending host song request takes precedence: the pointer can still be zero or refer to the previous song.
+Sound-effect requests do not select music sequences.

 ## Sequence and clock